From Trope to Table

 8) Sealed Letter as Dangerous Enigma

 The sealed letter trope is ubiquitous because it is compact and flexible.
-The object is the message, but it can have constraints that derive from being an object.
+The object is the message, though it can carry constraints that derive from being an object.

-Perhaps the seal itself has weight by weight of authority or chain of command.
-The prop is simple—one message—but the implication field is large.
+The seal itself may have weight — weight of authority, or of chain of command.
+The prop is simple.
+One message.
+The implication field around it is large.
 It launches quickly because players can argue about custody and intention before they know content.

 In the Bellerophon cycle, a letter carries delegated death under plausible deniability.
 Command moves through protocol while responsibility diffuses through chain of custody.
 The recipient is trapped by etiquette and politics.
 Doing the “right” thing still produces blood on someone’s hands.